 Vicarious Liability and Negligent Entrustment

 It might be surprising to discover that you could be responsible for damage done to your car even when you’re not driving it.
+Whether you loan your car to a friend, family member, or an employee, or there's something wrong with the way your car was manufactured, you should be aware of the possibility that you may be responsible for any accidents that occur.
 This article reviews several types of situations in which you may have to pay damages for someone else’s behavior.

 When you loan your car to a bad driver: